What you should know

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need blood or urine tests before your procedure.
 You may also need to have a barium swallow, x-ray, CT scan, or MRI of your esophagus.
-Talk with your caregiver about these or other tests you may need.
+Talk with your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 The night before your procedure: